Your Directors present their Report together with the audited financialstatements for the year ended March 31 2020.

 Apart from Cambridge Technology Inc. the other entities did not makeany material contribution to the overall performance of the company during the financialyear 2019-20.
 Cloud Computing Global Pte Ltd step - down subsidiary company and ECD CTLPte.
 Ltd. has not commenced its operations as on March 31 2020.

 Further as per provisions of section 129(3) of the Companies Act2013 a statement containing the salient features of financial statement of oursubsidiaries i.e. a report on the financial performance and financial position of each ofthe Subsidiaries included in the Consolidated Financial Statements is provided in theprescribed format AOC-1 appended as Annexure - 1 to the Board's Report and forms part ofthis Annual Report.

 TRANSFER TO RESERVES

-The Board of Directors did not propose to transfer any amount to reserves for theperiod under review.
+The Board of Directors did not propose to transfer any amount toreserves for the period under review.
+DIVIDEND

 Appointments / Re-appointments